 Relationships are the verbs of your ERD and describe how entities are associated with each other.
 An ERD shows relationships as a labelled diamond on the lines connecting entities:

 An online store database has one type of relationship between product and order, and a slightly different relationship between user and order.

 Attributes are properties or characteristics of entities.
 You can think of them as adjectives describing the entities in your database.
 An ERD shows attributes as ovals connected to the relevant entity:

 The entities in your online store database will have lots of attributes.
 To list just a few:

-There are a number of different types of attributes, including simple attributes that can’t be broken down any further, composite attributes that can contain several simple attributes and even derived attributes, which are worked out from other attributes.
+There are a number of , including simple attributes that can’t be broken down any further, composite attributes that can contain several simple attributes and even derived attributes, which are worked out from other attributes.

 In some cases, you’ll need the relationships in your database to show cardinality.
 In the actual database, this refers to the numerical relationship between rows of one table and the rows of another.
 Cardinality allows relationships to get quite complex while still keeping the database manageable.